thoth-tech/documentation/Dicey Combat.md

 ### Introduction

-In the game, players roll two dice to move forward.
+In the game, players roll two die to move forward.
 Players conquer the opponents’ region and eat the token.
-Each player has four lives for a round.
-The game will end when one player loses all of the 4 lives.
+Each player has four lives.
+The game will end when one player loses all of the four lives.

 ### Specification
 * Handle 2 player input in one screen